Wisconsin Debt Relief Guide

 Banking and taxes in Wisconsin

-Wisconsin has an income tax that ranges between 3.44% and 7.65%.
+Wisconsin has an individual income tax that ranges between 3.5% and 7.65%.
 The state also imposes a state sales tax of 5%.
-When combined with local taxes, the total sales tax rate can range between 5%-5.5%.
+The total sales tax rate can range between 5%-5.5% when combined with local taxes.

-Banking is fairly common in Wisconsin, as 2.9% of Wisconsin residents do not have a checking or savings account.
+Banking is fairly common in Wisconsin, as only 2% of residents have a checking or savings account.

 Wisconsin housing market

-“Wisconsinites enjoyed a boom in their housing market in 2021, but by 2022 that boom led to tighter inventory and higher pricing for homes overall” explains Gary Herman, President of Consolidated Credit.
-“Homebuyers to bide their time while taking steps to minimize their credit card debt so they can compete in this type of market.”
+“Wisconsinites enjoyed a boom in their housing market in 2021, but by 2022, that boom led to tighter inventory and higher pricing for homes overall,” explains Gary Herman, President of Consolidated Credit.
+“Homebuyers bide their time while taking steps to minimize their credit card debt so they can compete in this market.”

 Talk to a HUD-certified housing counselor to customize a homebuying action plan today.

-Wisconsin has a $75,000 homestead exemption to protect equity in your home.
+Wisconsin has a $75,000 homestead exemption to protect home equity.
 If you are married and filing bankruptcy jointly, that amount is doubled to $150,000.

-If you are finding it challenging making rental payments, you can seek assistance through Wisconsin’s rental programs.
-For those seeking mortgage relief, Wisconsin offers a lending hand through the Wisconsin Housing Assistance program.
+If you are finding it challenging to make rental payments, you can seek assistance through Wisconsin’s rental programs.
+Wisconsin offers a lending hand through the Wisconsin Housing Assistance program for those seeking mortgage relief.

 Retirement in Wisconsin

-Exquisite lakes and forests, as well as the presence of all four seasons, and an affordable lifestyle draws people to the state of Wisconsin.
-But unfortunately, the state income tax rate (3.44%-7.65%) may draw people away from retirement here.
-And when you consider that nearly one in four retirees rely on Social Security for at least 90% of their income, it’s no surprise people may consider states with no income taxes before they consider a state with income taxes.
+Exquisite lakes and forests, as well as the presence of all four seasons and an affordable lifestyle, draw people to Wisconsin.
+But unfortunately, the state income tax rate (3.5%-7.65%) may draw people away from retirement here.
+And when you consider that nearly one in seven retirees rely on Social Security for at least 90% of their income, it’s no surprise people may consider states with no income taxes before considering a state with income taxes.

 Average Wisconsin insurance premiums

-Wisconsin, similar to most states across the U.S., operates under a tort system, or an at fault-based system, when it comes to car accidents.
-That means the person determined to be “at-fault” for causing any collision will be responsible for the any other’s expenses as well.
-That’s why it’s important you have insurance for coverage.
-The average year auto insurance premiums are fairly low at $938.
+Wisconsin, similar to most states across the U.S., operates under a tort system, or a fault-based system when it comes to car accidents.
+That means the person determined to be “at fault” for causing any collision will also be responsible for the other person’s.
+That’s why it’s important you have coverage insurance.
+The average annual auto insurance premium for full coverage in Wisconsin is $1,839.

 Helpful resources for Wisconsin facing hardship